-207. Electricity and Magnetism (5).
-Lec.
+- 207. Electricity and Magnetism (5).
+Lee.
 4, Lab.
 3, Pr., PS 210.
 A study of electricity and magnetism for students majoring in areas that do not require a year of calculus.
 Pre-engineering students should not enroll in this course without the permission of their advisor.
-Credit may not be obtained for both PS 207 and PS 212.

-210. General Physics I (5).
-Lec.
+Credit may not be obtained for both PS 207 and PS 212. - 210.
+General Physics I (5).
+Lee.
 4, Lab.
 3, Pr., MH 161.
 A treatment of mechanics and statics intended for technical majors.
-Differential and integral calculus will be employed frequently during the quarter.

-211. General Physics II (5).
-Lec.
+Differential and integral calculus will be employed frequently during the quarter. - 211.
+General Physics II (5).
+Lee.
 4, Lab.
 3, Pr., MH 161.
 A treatment of thermodynamics and wave phenomena intended for technical majors.
 May be taken before PS 210.
-Differential and integral calculus will be employed in this course.

-212. General Physics III (5).
-Lec.
+Differential and integral calculus will be employed in this course. - 212.
+General Physics III (5).
+Lee.
 4, Lab.
 3, Pr., PS 210 and MH 163.
 A study of electricity and magnetism intended for technical majors.
 Integral and differential calculus will be employed frequently during the quarter.

+398. Experimental Physics (5).
+Pr., 15 hours of physics and junior standing.

+A physics project involving at least eight designated clock hours of laboratory work per week on the AUM campus would be required.
+A formal proposal must be approved by the project director and the department head prior to registration for the course.
+Formal written and oral presentations must be made during the last week of the quarter.

-POLITICAL SCIENCE COURSES (PO)
+POLITICAL SCIENCE (PO)

-Distinguished Lecturers Douglass Cater and Robert B. Ingram, Jr. Professors Elliott, Grafton, Nathan (Eminent Scholar), Permaloff, and Vocino (Head)

-Associate Professor B. Moody
+Distinguished Lecturers Douglass Cater and Robert B. Ingram, Jr. Professors Elliott, Grafton, Nathan (Eminent Scholar), Permaloff, and Vocino (Head) Associate Professors B. Moody and Wilson Instructor M. Moody

-Assistant Professor Wilson

-Instructor M. Moody

-101. Constitutional Foundations of American Democracy -- The Citizen and Politics in American Society (5).
+- 101. Constitutional Foundations of American Democracy-The Citizen and Politics in American Society (5).
 A study of the constitutional setting of American national and state government, including the major mechanisms by which government makes itself responsive to American citizens and the ways citizens use these mechanisms.
-Includes an examination of Federalism, political behavior, political parties, and interest groups.

-102. Institutions of American State and National Government (5) .
+Includes an examination of Federalism, - 102.
+Institutions of American State and National Government (5).
 A comparative study of the legislative, executive, and judicial processes; civil liberties; the bureaucracy; and selected policy areas, with special emphasis on policies generating conflict between national and state government.